The Best VPNs for Hong Kong in 2025

 Privacy and Security

 She sells seashells by the seashore, and Astrill sells security in the Seychelles.
-The country is outside Five Eyes, Nine Eyes, and 14 Eyes jurisdiction, but we’re troubled by how much information Astrill keeps about its customers.
-It doesn’t hold on to browsing histories, but it records IP addresses and time stamps.
-That’s enough for a hacker to track us if they were able to breach Astrill’s security.
-The company employs security features such as AES-256 encryption, a kill switch, multihop servers, and camouflage mode, but that privacy policy makes us nervous.
+The country is outside Five Eyes, Nine Eyes, and 14 Eyes jurisdiction.
+It also doesn’t hold on to browsing histories or IP addresses.
+The company also employs security features such as AES-256 encryption, a kill switch, multihop servers, and camouflage mode.

 Affordability